balena-io/docs/pages/README.md

 ## Add a device and download OS

-\{{ $names.cloud.lower \}} builds a custom balenaOS image configured for \{{ $device.name \}} which allows the device to provision and join the new fleet you created automatically.
+balenaCloud builds a custom balenaOS image configured for \{{ $device.name \}} which allows the device to provision and join the new fleet you created automatically.
 Start by clicking **Add device** on the fleet summary.
 Your device type will be preselected here since you already chose it when creating the fleet.
 Other device types of the same [architecture](../reference/hardware/devices/) can also be picked to join the fleet.

 Select an OS type of _balenaOS_, and you will see a list of available balenaOS versions with the latest preselected.
 Choose a **Development** version of the OS.
 The production OS does not facilitate the development workflow we'll be using.
 Find out more about the \[differences between Development and Production images]\[devvprod].

 Select the type of network connection you'll be using: _Ethernet Only_ or _Wifi + Ethernet_.
-A network connection is required to allow the device to connect to \{{ $names.cloud.lower \}}.
+A network connection is required to allow the device to connect to balenaCloud.
 Selecting _Wifi + Ethernet_ allows you to enter a _Wifi SSID_ and _Wifi Passphrase_ which is then built into the image.

 Finally, click the **Download balenaOS** button.
 When the download completes, you should have a zipped image file with a name like `balena-First-Fleet-{{ $device.id }}-2.80.3+rev1-v12.7.0.img.zip`.